+If you open a tub of OxiClean, you'll see a white powder with blue grains in it.
+What exactly is in this magic container?
 The chemistry of OxiClean is a trade secret owned by Orange Glo International.
-According to a published frequently asked questions document, OxiClean's main ingredients include sodium percarbonate, soda ash, detergents and water (either in the solution or added to a dry powder).
+According to OxiClean, the product's main ingredients include sodium percarbonate, sodium carbonate, surfactants, polymer, and water (either in the solution or added to a dry powder).

-Oxygen as Cleansing Agent
+Oxygen as a Cleansing Agent

 Oxygen is an elemental gas and one necessary for human life.
 Scientists at the Orange Glo International Company came up with the idea to harness the chemical structure of oxygen and use it as a cleaning agent.
 The bubbling sound you hear when you apply OxiClean is the oxygen releasing and binding with the organic and inorganic compounds in the stain to lift them away.
+OxiClean is biodegradable.

 Uses of OxiClean